Analysis and numerical simulation of a generalized compressible Cahn-Hilliard-Navier-Stokes model with friction effects: Introduction

-Interested in the modeling of invasive growth of tumors in healthy tissues, we motivate the different terms of the model with this biological application in mind.
-System~\eqref{eq:main1}--\eqref{eq:main4} models the motion of a diphasic fluid composed of two immiscible components,\ie the cells of the two different types, in a porous matrix and comprises viscosity effects, surface tension, and friction on the rigid fibers constituting the medium.
+Interested by the modeling of invasive growth of tumors in healthy tissues, we motivate the different terms of the model with this biological application in mind.
+However, we emphasize that the model is a general compressible diphasic fluid model that could be used for other applications.

+System~\eqref{eq:main1}--\eqref{eq:main4} models the motion of a diphasic fluid composed of two immiscible components, \ie two different cell types (\eg tumor and healthy cells), and comprises viscosity effects, surface tension, and friction on rigid fibers representing the extracellular matrix (\textit{ECM} in short).
 In System~\eqref{eq:main1}--\eqref{eq:main4}, $\rho$ is the total density of the mixture (\ie the sum of the two partial densities), $c$ is the relative mass fraction of one component (\eg the cancer cells), $\vecu$ is the mass averaged total velocity, $\mu$ is called the chemical potential, $p$ is the pressure.
 The coefficient $\gamma$ is related to the surface tension and is equal to the square of the width of the diffuse interface existing between the two populations.
-The friction coefficient $\kappa(\cdot)$ is a monotone increasing function of the density and takes into account the possible difference of friction strength between the two populations.
-We use this friction term to model possible adhesive effects on the extracellular matrix (\textit{ECM} in short).
-The coefficient $\nu(\cdot)$ represents the viscosity of the mixture and again possible differences of viscosities could be considered for the two populations.
+The friction coefficient $\kappa(\rho, c)$ is a non-negative function of the density and the mass fraction, and takes into account the possible difference of friction strength between the two populations.
+We use this friction term to model possible adhesive effects of the cells on the ECM.
+The coefficients $\nu(c)$ and $\eta(c)$ represents the viscosity coefficients (shear and dilatational, respectively) of the mixture.
+Possible differences in viscosities could be considered for the two populations.
 The function $\psi_0$ represents the separation of the two components of the mixture and phenomenologically models the behavior of cells (\ie cells tend to form aggregates of the same cell type).
-The function $F_c(\cdot)$ accounts for the possible proliferation and death of cells.
-The non-negative function $b(\cdot)$ models the mobility of cells and is assumed to be doubly degenerated to, again, correspond to the behavior of cells.
-This latter assumption models the probability for a cell of any of the two populations to find an available neighboring spot to which it can move.
+The function $F_c(\cdot)$ accounts for the possible proliferation and death of cells and these two effects are assumed to be modelled as an exchange of mass between the populations.
+The non-negative function $b(\cdot)$ models the mobility of cells.
+This function models the probability for a cell of any of the two populations to find an available neighboring spot to which it can move.
 More details about the general assumptions and precise forms of the different functions will be given in the next sections.